yuriyward/NewName/AI.md

   │ └─ types.ts # Shared types for File System Access operations and state.
   ├─ history/ # 4 files
   │ ├─ history.ts # File renaming action history tracking and storage orchestration.
 Keeps the public API focused while storage and validation live in dedicated modules.
-  │ ├─ storage.ts # 2 exports
+  │ ├─ storage.ts # History storage operations with pruning and sanitization
-  │ ├─ types.ts # 5 exports
+  │ ├─ types.ts # Type definitions for history items and metadata
-  │ └─ validation.ts # 4 exports
+  │ └─ validation.ts # Runtime validation for history data integrity
   ├─ integrations/ # 2 directories
   │ ├─ chrome-ai/ # 1 file
   │ │ └─ adapter.ts # Shared adapter interface for Chrome built-in AI APIs.
 The chrome team currently exposes several surface-specific APIs (Prompt, Summarizer, Language Detector).
 This adapter keeps our background/offscreen logic decoupled from the actual runtime implementation so we can swap the mock below with real bindings once the APIs are ready.